 Throughout its history the newspaper’s content has focused mainly on topics such as: the situation and events in Ukraine, events in British and world politics of relevance to Ukraine, the activities of the AUGB and its local branches, the life of Ukrainians around the world, and general information about Ukraine and its history.
 Until the 1980s considerable space was devoted to the dissident movement in the Ukrainian SSR and the worldwide movement in support of Ukrainian independence.
-In the past the newspaper often featured works of literature, written mainly by Ukrainian authors in the UK or other countries of the Ukrainian diaspora.
-In the past the Ukrainska Dumka was essentially a Ukrainian-language newspaper, with some material occasionally published in English.
-In recent years, although the main language continues to be Ukrainian, English-language content is published more regularly.
+In the twentieth century the newspaper often featured works of literature, written mainly by Ukrainian authors in the UK or other countries of the Ukrainian diaspora.
+The Ukrainska Dumka was essentially a Ukrainian-language newspaper, though it also contained material in English, especially in the final years, when English-language content was published more regularly.

 Until 2005 the newspaper included a number of pages edited on a regular basis (usually monthly, with some interruptions) by other organisations: Holos Molodi (edited by the Ukrainian Youth Association in Great Britain, from 1954), Plastova Storinka / Plastovyi Kutok (Plast Ukrainian Scouting Organisation in Great Britain, from 1954), Zhinocha Storinka (Association of Ukrainian Women in Great Britain, from 1956), Literaturna Storinka (Society of Ukrainian Litterateurs in Great Britain, initially published from 1964, taken over by the Society in 1974), Lohos (Association of Ukrainian Teachers in Great Britain, from 1973; also Uchytelske Slovo in 1963), Za Yednist Tserkvy i Narodu (Ukrainian Catholic Patriarchate Lay Association in Great Britain, from 1975).
 After 2005 occasional articles on the activities of these organisations appeared in the newspaper.